cloudfoundry-attic/bosh-lite/README.md

     ```

-1. Start Vagrant from the base directory of this repository (which uses the Vagrantfile)
+1. Start Vagrant from the base directory of this repository.
+This uses the Vagrantfile.

     ```
     vagrant up --provider vmware_fusion
     ```

-1. Bosh target (login with admin/admin)
+1. Target the BOSH Director and login with admin/admin.

     ```
     $ bosh target 192.168.50.4